 - Enable the Container Registry API.

-- Grant permissions to the account that will access Artifact Registry.
+- Grant permissions to the account that will access Container Registry.

 Authenticate to the registry.
-The simplest authentication option is using the Docker credential helper in Cloud SDK.
+The simplest authentication option is using the Docker credential helper in Google Cloud CLI.
 This is a one-time configuration step.

 gcloud auth configure-docker